Facebook Ads Insights Tool

 Introduction

+Design industry CPMs ran noticeably above the global baseline over the last 12 months, with sharper swings and two standout spikes.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Design across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Design in All countries available compared to the global benchmark.

 The story in the data